 Belize Agriculture Price Information System (BAPIS)

-The Ministry of Agriculture, Fisheries, Forestry, the Environment, Sustainable Development and Immigration (MAFFESD&I) along with collaboration of BELTRAIDE and the European Union formally implemented the collection of agriculture market prices which was launched in January of 2010.
-Through this system the Department of Agriculture and its Policy Public/Private Sector Interface Unit (PPPIU) which includes the Agriculture Statistics Unit has implemented a good collaboration within retail sellers, farmers and stakeholders.
+e European Union formally implemented the collection of agriculture market prices which was launched in January of 2010.
+Through this system the Department of Agriculture and its Policy Public/Private Sector Interface Unit (PPPIU) which includes the Agriculture Statistics Unit has implemented a good collaboration within retail sellers, farmers, and stakeholders.
 In September 2012 the Ministry took responsibility for the implementation of the retail prices system now known as the Belize Agriculture Price Information System (BAPIS).

 The PPPIU through the Agriculture Statistics Unit would receive weekly retail prices from all six districts of Belize which include seven markets within the country.
 These Prices are collected by the Department of Agriculture Extension Officers.
 Prices are compiled by districts and an average price is being used to represent the tendency or projection of the prices by week.